sanjeeku/keyphrase-1/README.md

 2) Tokenized sentences.
 Sentences are fed into the training algorithm

 # Output
-a) KEY PHRASES (using TextRank method).
+- KEY PHRASES (using TextRank method).
 Shows rank, phrases and score
-b) KEY PHRASES (using Bigram-collocation method)
+- KEY PHRASES (using Bigram-collocation method)
-c) Using the Bigram based top phrases, calculating the correlation/similarity between the documents
+- Using the Bigram based top phrases, calculating the correlation/similarity between the documents
-d) Using the corpus as the training set, comparing each sentences in transcript for their similarity with corpus
+- Using the corpus as the training set, comparing each sentences in transcript for their similarity with corpus
-e) FINAL OUTPUT - Using the Top key phrases from the corpus(script) to score and rank transcript document
+- FINAL OUTPUT - Using the Top key phrases from the corpus(script) to score and rank transcript document

 # Evaluating and Testing
 Upload/add/change file name with path (if in other directory) with read_file function in the kp_eval.py